co-bri/lamport/README.md

-# building-a-distributed-system
+# Building a Distributed System

-"Building a Distributed System" project for the Distributed Computing Denver Meetup group
+## Part One: The Basics